ansys/pyfluent/doc/source/user_guide/meshing_workflows.rst

 Sample use of CommandArguments
 ---------------------------------------------------
-This simple example shows how you use the CommandArgument attributes and explicit attribute access methods in a watertight geometry meshing workflow.
+This simple example shows you how to use the CommandArgument attributes and explicit attribute access methods in a watertight geometry meshing workflow.
 Note: CommandArgument attributes are read-only.